Orders, decorations, and medals of the Holy See: Chivalric orders

 Papal orders of knighthood or Pontifical orders of knighthood are orders of knighthood bestowed in the name of the reigning Pope of the Catholic Church by his authority as head of the Holy See and sovereign of the Vatican City State.
 Historically, membership in these orders was either conferred by Papal bulls not signed by the Pope or by apostolic letters signed by the Pope himself.
 Since the reforms of these orders in the beginning of the 20th century, the diplomas have been signed by the Cardinal Secretary of State.

-The Papal Orders of Knighthood comprise five orders awarded directly by the Holy See - in recognition of particular merit - and two others which it 'recognises and supports': the Sovereign Military Order of Malta and the Equestrian Order of the Holy Sepulchre of Jerusalem.
+The Papal Orders of Knighthood comprise five orders awarded directly by the Holy See – in recognition of particular merit – and two others which it "recognises and supports": the Equestrian Order of the Holy Sepulchre of Jerusalem and the Sovereign Military Order of Malta.
 These last two conform with the more ancient tradition of chivalry where a promise or commitment is made on joining relating to future behaviour.
 Each has a separate merit award system for particular acts of merit.
 The Equestrian Order of the Holy Sepulchre is an organ of the Holy See and its diplomas are signed by the Cardinal Secretary of State of the Vatican.
 (The term equestrian in this context refers to the nature of these orders as knightly – conferring knighthood on members – derived from the Equestrians (Equites), a social class of Ancient Rome.)